||Scenes from SWPA 2013

 Be sure to indicate the organization for which you are submitting in the pull down menu, i.e. if you are a dues-paid SWPA member, but you are submitting to the Psi Chi, you should choose Psi Chi for the submission organization.

 During the submission process you will indicate your desired presentation format (e.g. talk, poster, workshop, symposia, SWPA student research competition).
 Prepare your abstract by following the instructions for that type of presentation, and then follow the instructions on the screen.
+NOTE: You should only submit a specific project once - do not submit it multiple times under different formats.

 During the submission steps, you will enter each co-author.
 Authors/co-authors can only be added if they are a current member or have created a non-member profile (the application will not accept names that are not in the system), and SWPA members must also be dues current.
 Dues status is clearly indicated on the web page that opens after login.